aspectiscool/astral.cool/README.md

 ---

 The reason this repository stands as forked is due to the original deletion of the primary organization that stored the original repo.
-Authenticity can be attested to by the original commits still standing.
+Authenticity can (sort of) be attested to by the original commits still standing.